-After researching a number of plans, I decided to go with Hansons Marathon Method (HMM) and to hire a coach, pro-runner Katie Kellner, through Hansons Coaching Services.
-I knew what I was getting into—running 6 days a week with regular strength/speed runs and running more miles than I ever had in my life at age 49, soon to be 50, and with a busier-than-usual writing and family schedule.
+In June, I decided to join Hansons Run Club and hire a coach, pro-runner Katie Kellner, through the group's coaching services.
+I knew what I was committing to—running 6 days a week with regular strength and tempo runs, and logging more miles than ever with a busier-than-usual writing and family schedule.
 I wondered if my body and mind could handle it.

-On CIM itself, it’s a fantastic point-to-point, net-downhill course that runs from the Folsom Dam to downtown Sacramento, although the "downhill" is not as easy as you might think—there’s still plenty of uphill, though nothing too steep.
-Plus, it's an easy course to go out too fast on, which I learned the hard way the first time I ran it.
+On CIM itself, it’s a fantastic point-to-point, net-downhill course from the Folsom Dam to downtown Sacramento, although the "downhill" is rolling.
 If you plan to run it, train on hills.
 It’s also one of the most well-organized and community-supported marathons out there.

-Here are a few pics from the race.
-We had ideal running conditions—low 40s at the start and mid 50s at the finish, light winds, no rain, low humidity and lots of delicious sunshine.
+We had ideal running conditions: low 40s at the start and mid 50s at the finish, light winds, no rain, low humidity, and lots of delicious sunshine.
 Oh, and the intense energy from a supermoon!
 Every once in a while, the stars align.
 Sunday was one of those days.